Homemade Granola recipe

 Homemade granola

-Sunflower seeds ,Cinnamon powder, vanilla extract, sea salt and oil
+Pumpkin seeds ,Cinnamon powder, vanilla extract, sea salt and oil.

 For the nuts , in this recipe i have used blanched almonds and hazelnuts.
 You can use almonds, cashews, walnuts, pecans, Brazil nuts, or whatever nuts you prefer.
 I chopped them because i prefer small bites of nuts, you can use whole nuts.